HIPAA Services

 6. Can I visualize re-ID risk with IRI tools?

 Yes.
-The Risk Scoring wizard in IRI Workbench produces interactive charts that show record distributions, quasi-identifier combinations, and risk levels for each attack model.
+The Re-ID Risk Scoring wizard in IRI Workbench produces interactive charts that show record distributions, quasi-identifier combinations, and risk levels for each attack model.

 7. What are the three attack models used in IRI’s re-ID scoring?